alanng10/Tool/Docue/a.md

 Class that has effect and its dependent class is in Plat.

-Class that stores any or results any is in Model.
+Class that stores any or results any that is not in Plat is in Model.

 Tool main triggers View or Plat.
 View may triggers Plat or Model.